William Henry Vanderbilt

-William Henry Vanderbilt (May 8, 1821 – December 8, 1885) was an American businessman and philanthropist.
-Known as "Billy," he was the eldest son of Commodore Cornelius Vanderbilt, an heir to his fortune and a prominent member of the Vanderbilt family.
+William Henry Vanderbilt (May 8, 1821 – December 8, 1885) was an American businessman and railroad magnate.
+Known as "Billy", he was the eldest son of Commodore Cornelius Vanderbilt, an heir to his fortune and a prominent member of the Vanderbilt family.
 Vanderbilt became the richest American after he took over his father's fortune in 1877 until his own death in 1885, passing on a substantial part of the fortune to his wife and children, particularly to his sons Cornelius II and William.
 He inherited nearly $100 million from his father.
-The fortune had doubled when he died less than nine years later.
+The fortune had doubled when he died fewer than nine years later.

 Early life

 "Billy" Vanderbilt was born in New Brunswick, New Jersey, on May 8, 1821, to Commodore Cornelius Vanderbilt and Sophia Johnson.

 His father Cornelius frequently berated and criticized him, calling his eldest son a "blockhead" and a "blatherskite".
 Billy longed to show his father that he was not, in fact, a blatherskite, but never dared stand up to the Commodore.
 A major turning point in their relationship occurred on the family trip to Europe on the steamship Vanderbilt in 1860, after which the two became very close and Billy was given a greater role in business matters.

 He matriculated at Columbia College with the class of 1841 but did not graduate, according to official records.